renatabiniek/winter-wedding/README.md

 * My mentor Guido Cecilio for the invaluable support and feedback.
 * The community on Slack.
-* My partner for continous support.
+* My partner for continuous support.

 ### Disclaimer